 about

-Grew up in New York City, she was immersed in art from an early age under the tutelage of her father, the painter Horacio Torres.
-She studied art history at New York University while attending classes at the Art Students League.
+Raised in New York City, she was immersed in art from an early age under the guidance of her father, the painter Horacio Torres, and later studied art history at New York University while training at the Art Students League.

-Over time, her elegant figures morphed into comprising fluid surreal, muscular creatures, erotic and dreamlike.
-Drawn in a carefully measured interplay of monochrome and line.
+Over time, her elegant figures evolved into fluid, surreal, muscular forms—erotic and dreamlike—drawn through a carefully measured interplay of monochrome and line.

 Contact